Animal health

 • FAO, in collaboration with OIRSA (Organismo Internacional Regional de Sanidad Agropecuaria), SICA (Sistema de la Integración Centroamericana), and SE-CAC (Secretaría Ejecutiva del Consejo Agropecuario Centroamericano), held a regional virtual workshop on 6 February to update and strengthen the diagnosis, control, and prevention of HPAI.
 FAO presented recommendations for countries in the region to prevent and control the disease, as well as the document 'Recommendations for the Surveillance of Influenza A(H5N1) in Cattle’.

-• FAO has provided Colombia with some laboratory consumables, test reagents and personal protective equipment to support HPAI outbreak response from its emergency stockpile supported by a FAO project.
+• FAO has provided Colombia with some laboratory consumables, test reagents and personal protective equipment to support HPAI outbreak response.

 • FAO at regional and country (Colombia, El Salvador, Guatemala, Honduras and Peru) levels are supporting HPAI response e.g. simulations exercises, diagnostic trainings, information materials.